graphistry/graphistry-helm/README.md

 #### Option 1 (Recommended): Automatic - Azure Pipelines

 * Fork this repository
-* In Azure Pipelines, load [azure-pipelines.acr-mirror.yml](acr-bootstrap/azure-pipelines.acr-mirror.yml)
+* In Azure Pipelines, connect to your forked repository and load pipeline [azure-pipelines.acr-mirror.yml](acr-bootstrap/azure-pipelines.acr-mirror.yml)
-* Create pipeline variables as defined in the script
+* In the Azure Pipelines UI, add pipeline variables as defined in the script
 * Run the pipeline

+Updates:
+* Update the pipeline by pulling the latest changes of this repository into your fork
+* Get new Graphistry versions by updating variable `GRAPHISTRY_VERSION` and rerunning the pipeline

 #### Option 2: Manual